 - Reduced treatment time

-Is Invisalign the Best Orthodontic Treatment for You?
+Is Invisalign the Best Orthodontic Treatment in Irvine for You?

 Finding the best orthodontic treatment for your malocclusion is a complicated process.
-At Rice Dentistry, we offer a wide range of orthodontic approaches, which gives us the freedom to consider many different treatment options.
+At Rice Dentistry in Irvine, we offer a wide range of orthodontic approaches, which gives us the freedom to consider many different treatment options.
 That way, we can match people with their ideal treatment.

-For a comprehensive evaluation and orthodontic recommendations, please call (949) 551-5902 today for an appointment with an Orange County cosmetic dentist at Rice Dentistry in Irvine.
+For a comprehensive evaluation and orthodontic recommendations, please call (949) 551-5902 today for an appointment with an Orange County cosmetic dentist at Rice Dentistry in East Irvine near Discovery Park.